Five Misunderstandings about Judgment

 2) Confession of our weaknesses is sufficient.
 (Ezekiel 14:6-8)

 Transparency1 is greatly valued in the relativistic age.
 The preacher is suppose to hang out his dirty laundry for everyone to see.
 This makes everyone feel more comfortable with their sins.
 If the preacher sins, then they can.
 Everybody can.
-For most people, confession simply means to tell how weak they were at some vulnerable point.
+For most people, confession means to tell how weak they were at some vulnerable point.
 The only problem with this concept is that it doesn't meet God's standards!

 God wanted to get His message across not only to these few elders there, but whoever else was around.
-So Ezekiel had to get the message out to everyone.
+So, Ezekiel had to get the message out to everyone.
 What was this message?

 ”Therefore say to the house of Israel, ‘Thus says the Lord GOD, “Repent and turn away from your idols, and turn your faces away from all your abominations."
 (Ezekiel 14:6).